 Did New Hampshire Accept the Medicaid Expansion?

+This site is privately owned and is not associated with the government.
+It contains information to help you in your Medicaid application process.
 The Affordable Care Act Medicaid expansion in New Hampshire and other states widens the eligibility standards of the health care program.
 The federal government offered the ACA Medicaid expansion to state officials as an option, not a mandate, since there are many factors to consider.
 With implementation of the Affordable Care Act Medicaid eligibility guidelines, more low-income NH residents qualify for coverage.
 However, the ACA Medicaid expansion cost to states also increases with the number of enrollees.
 Lawmakers in each state including New Hampshire considered the Obamacare Medicaid expansion details before opting in or out of the plan.
 Continue reading to find out what is the expansion of Medicaid and how the new Affordable Care Act Medicaid application criteria can affect New Hampshire residents.

 Affordable Care Act Medicaid Expansion in New Hampshire

 What is the Obamacare Medicaid expansion and did New Hampshire accept it?
 Since the federal government introduced the Affordable Care Act expansion for Medicaid, 31 states including New Hampshire have accepted the new eligibility guidelines for Medicaid enrollment.
 The New Hampshire ACA Medicaid expansion program was officially launched in the first half of 2014.
 New eligible residents had access to the Affordable Care Act Medicaid application form on July 1, 2014 with coverage beginning in August.
 Due to the Affordable Care Act Medicaid expansion, almost 20,000 applicants enrolled in coverage within the first three months.